Let’s get down to business! Today, we are answering all of your burning questions about the PCI RoC.

-The ROC is a form that is generally reserved for Level 1 merchants.
+The PCI RoC is a form that is generally reserved for Level 1 merchants.
 It is filled out by the person who completes an audit of the company.

 Businesses with Level 2 and Level 3 processing levels are required to complete different, less rigorous forms.
-A Level 2 merchant, for instance, generally have to complete and submit a PCI DSS Self-Assessment Questionnaire (SAQ).
-In some specific instances, they may be required to have an ROC, as well.
+A Level 2 merchant, for instance, generally has to complete and submit a PCI DSS Self-Assessment Questionnaire (SAQ).
+In some specific instances, they may be required to have an RoC, as well.

 Level 3 merchants have no reporting requirements.
 However, they are encouraged to self-assess their risk to avoid dangerous data security errors.

-If your company processes at least six million transactions per year you are required to have an annual audit performed and an ROC submitted.
-In other cases, your bank will tell you whether they wish for you to submit an ROC.
+If your company processes at least six million transactions per year you are required to have an annual audit performed and an RoC submitted each year.
+In other cases, your bank will tell you whether they wish for you to submit an RoC.

-As noted earlier, businesses that have suffered data breaches are upgraded to Level 1 and required to meet Level 1 auditing requirements.
+As noted earlier, businesses that have been affected by data breaches in the past are upgraded to Level 1 and required to meet Level 1 auditing requirements.

-The ROC is completed by a Qualified Security Assessor.
-The assessor can be an internal assessor who works for your company.
+The PCI RoC must be completed by a Qualified Security Assessor.
+The assessor can be an internal assessor who works within the company.
 However, many organizations choose to hire an independent third party to complete this task.
-Choosing someone from outside the company has a number of advantages over having someone internal perform the task.
+Choosing someone from outside the company has a number of advantages over having an internal security assessor perform the task.

 First, an external auditor may discover things that someone with too much familiarity with your systems may miss.
 External auditors will also have experience with a greater number of companies and their systems, and can make recommendations based on what they’ve learned working with others.
 Finally, the approval of an external auditor shows partners and clients that your security practices have been independently investigated and validated.